solomy/MyNote/README.md

-#The palest ink is better than the best memory
+## The palest ink is better than the best memory！